diogobytes/fun-projects/README.md

-# fun-projects
+# Fun projects

-Collection of other related projects (React, Java etc)
+Collection of other related projects.